Empowering Community Health Officers: Building Capacity for Sustainable Impact!

 Through persistent efforts, Kishan’s condition gradually improved.
 Today, seeing him smile and play, we are immensely gratified.

-An Action Taken For Nutrition: Read Mayawati’s resilient story towards a Healthier Tommorow.
+An Action Taken For Nutrition: Read Mayawati’s resilient story towards a Healthier Tomorrow.

 In the remote village of Doondabar, Rajasthan lies a close-knit community of the Shahariya tribe, heavily reliant on the forest, agriculture, and daily labor for their sustenance.
 Amongst them, 10-month-old Mayawati’s (name changed) family struggled to make ends meet, with her parents working as daily wage laborers, earning a meager income of INR 25000/- per year.